khronokernel/khronokernel.github.io/_posts/2022-11-01-LEGACY-METAL-PART-2.md

 Now that we know some challenges ahead of us, we can start working on developing patches for Ventura.

-The main hurdles we need to overtake:
+The main hurdles we need to overcome:

 * [Extracting 3802 Compilers](#extracting-3802-compilers)
 * [Resolving Compiler Calls](#resolving-compiler-calls)